 AHEPA and Leland House Seniors

 Operation Seniors provides social activities, outings and companionship at two different facilities:

 AHEPA are low income apartments that we connect with 4 times a year.
 Each visit we touch the lives of 20 to 27 residents.
 We do various activities throughout the year: the United Daughters of the Confederacy talked about the role of women during the Civil War; we had a travelog to Scotland and Ireland along with an ice cream social; we do outings to various places around the area; we have provided pizza lunch and trivia contests.
 We also have an annual Christmas party and cookies swap with Slightly Off Key Stringalongs playing Christmas carols, and we provide a gift for each resident in attendance.

-LELAND HOUSE is an assisted living facility that we do Bingo once a month for an average of 20 per month.
-We provided grapevine wreaths for the residents door which they can decorate for each holiday and adds a more homey look to the facility.
-We have planted flowers and herbs in the courtyards and provided wooden benches for the residents to sit and enjoy.
+LELAND HOUSE is an assisted living facility where we do Bingo once a month for an average of 20 per month.
+We provided grapevine wreaths for the residents’ doors which they can decorate for each holiday and adds a more homey look to the facility.
+We planted flowers and herbs in the courtyards and provided wooden benches for the residents to sit and enjoy.
 We participated in their Christmas Angel Tree which are gifts for the residents.
 We also provided a treat bag full of candy and cookies for each resident for their Christmas party.
 There are 60 residents at this facility.

 Cookies and Crafts always bring smiles from our seniors.